We've declared a major incident in Wiltshire in response to the Coronavirus public health emergency.

 The Chief Constable will be issuing a public video message every Friday to update our communities on the latest situation in Wiltshire.
 To watch these, follow @wiltshirepolice on Twitter and Facebook.

-The first video message is below.
+His latest video message is below.

 We're aware of scammers and fraudsters trying to take advantage of others during the current global situation.
 Click on the below links for tip on protecting yourself and your finances: